-Design a physical product to help people safely enjoy Michigan Winters.
+Design a product to help people explore and enjoy Michigan’s parks

 WHAT IS THE MICHIGAN DESIGN PRIZE?

 The Michigan Design Prize is an annual competition celebrating and developing exceptional Michigan industrial design talent.

 K- 12 grade and college/university students from across the state are invited to tackle a singular design challenge linked to Michigan and larger societal issues as actual designers solving an authentic problem.

 The winners of the prize earn the chance to collaborate with top Michigan industrial designers to bring their idea to life, and showcase their product concept across the state.

 WHAT INSTRUCTIONAL RESOURCES ARE AVAILABLE

 To support your efforts to strengthen the creative capacity of your students and engage them in thinking like designers, we have addressed some FAQ’s.

 We have also provided information about the design process that we hope will be helpful to your planning and instruction.